 5pm should be

-#NUM! – Result was not a number.
-The number is too large to resolve to a time. –
+#NUM! – The result was not a number or the number is too large to resolve to a time.

 Example 1 – Simple HOUR Function

 First, we will look at easy examples.

 |Extract the hour value from 3:31 pm||15|

 Tip: Notice that the HOUR function adds twelve hours to denote PM.